Kelvin-Ben/Vet-clinic-database/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Vet clinic database: create animals table <a name="about-project"></a>
+# 📖 Vet clinic database: query and update animals table <a name="about-project"></a>

-> In this project, I will use a relational database to create the initial data structure for a vet clinic.
-I will create a table to store animals' information, insert some data into it, and query it.
+> In this project, I will use transactions to update and delete records.
+I will also use my knowledge of aggregate functions and GROUP BY to answer analytical questions.

-**[your_project__name]** is a...
+**[query and update animals table]** is a project that I will use transactions to update and delete records.
+I will also use my knowledge of aggregate functions and GROUP BY to answer analytical questions.

 ## 🛠 Built With <a name="built-with"></a>